 When Jesus Christ was in the earth, one of the Holy Spirit’s functions was that of helping Christ stay connected to the Father.
 This is how Christ, as a human being, was constantly infused with power and received communication from on High.
 The Holy Spirit helped Jesus Christ to accomplish the mission that God appointed him to carry out.
 The Holy Spirit helps us in this same way.
 John 3:6 tells us that the Holy Spirit gives birth to our spiritual lives.
 Through the Spirit, God endows us with power, strength, and ability.

 Our souls house our minds and hearts.
 Our souls allow us to respond to God and to one another.
 They also receive information from the Spirit.
 Your body is a house.
 It is the temple that God calls ‘home’.
 1Corinthians 6:19(NLT) tells us, “Don’t you realize that your body is the temple of the Holy Spirit, who lives in you and was given to you by God?
-You do not belong to yourself,” So the body is incapable of receiving information directly from the Spirit.
-He, the Spirit, communicates to the soul.
-The soul, then, communicates what it hears from the Spirit.
+You do not belong to yourself,” So the Holy Spirit and our human spirit are constantly communing and communicating, and our human spirit gives the soul this information when the soul will allow it.
+We can receive spiritual information in a way that will guide us in our choices and decisions and help us remain spiritually fortified.
 This is an incredibly precious and powerful connection, and God has given it to help us live the life of peace and love that He wants us to have.

 New Living Translation (NLT)